floesche/LED-Display_G2_Hardware_Arena/docs/g2_system.md

 # TODO & Wish List

-> __Note__: This is the initial wish list published in 2006 with some additional comments on the status.
+__Note__: This is the initial wish list published in 2006 with some additional comments on the status.
+{:.info}

 As presented the system is fully functional and has been in regular use for more than two years.
 However, there are many features that will improve the system.
 Here is a list of suggested projects.
 Some of these will be completed by the time you read this, (many will certainly not be).
 If anyone is interested in tackling these or suggesting other projects, please get in [contact]({{site.baseurl}}/Contact).